Best Practices for Collaborative Group Assignments

 🔍 Lead Researcher

 Sources, evaluates, and organizes academic literature and evidence.
 Manages the shared reference database (typically Zotero or Mendeley).
-Ensures all sources meet the quality standards required by the assignment (peer-reviewed journals, reputable institutional sources).
-Research tools and techniques guide covers this in depth.
+Ensures all sources meet the quality standards required by the assignment.

 ✍️ Lead Writer(s)

 Produces the first drafts of assigned sections based on the shared outline and the researcher’s findings.
 Must adhere to the agreed outline structure and citation style.
-In larger groups, multiple writers each own specific sections — each writer is responsible for their section meeting both content and formatting standards before handoff to the editor.
+Each writer is responsible for their section meeting both content and formatting standards before handoff to the editor.

 📝 Editor / Integrator

 The most undervalued role — and the one that has the largest visible impact on the final submission.
-The editor reads the complete document and standardizes voice, tense, citation format, transitions, and style across all sections.
-Without this role, collaborative writing is obvious from the first paragraph.
-Proofreading and editing strategies are the editor’s toolkit.
+Reads the complete document and standardizes voice, tense, citation format, transitions, and style across all sections.

 🎤 Presenter

 For assignments with a presentation component, the presenter(s) design the slides, rehearse the delivery, and present to the class or panel.
-Should not be decided based on “who’s most confident” alone — should be the member(s) with the deepest understanding of the material and the clearest communication style.
+Should be the member(s) with the deepest understanding of the material and the clearest communication style.

 📊 Data / Visuals Specialist

 For assignments requiring charts, tables, data analysis, or visual design.
 Manages any quantitative analysis, figure creation, or visual design elements.
-Works closely with researchers and writers to ensure data representations accurately reflect the evidence and are formatted to the assignment’s standards.
+Ensures data representations accurately reflect the evidence and are formatted to the assignment’s standards.

 Roles don’t need to be rigid.
 In smaller groups of two or three, one person may fill multiple roles — that’s fine.
 What matters is that every role is explicitly assigned to at least one person, so nothing falls through the gap between “I thought you were doing that” and “I thought you were doing that.”